-The NYISO shall provide dependable net capacity and reactive power capacity data to the operating function of the Transmission Owner that the resource connects to, within 60 calendar days following the close of the capability period.
+The NYISO shall provide dependable net capacity and gross reactive power capacity data to the operating function of the Transmission Owner that the resource connects to, within 60 calendar days following the close of the seasonal capability period or annual test period, respectively.
 Documentation of the NYISO procedures and verification results shall be provided to the NYSRC upon request.
-(C-R1)

 - C-M2.
-Owners of resources responsible for providing ICAP shall verify the net dependable capacity of their equipment and report these results to the NYISO in accordance with NYISO procedures and schedules as required in Measurement C-M1.
+Owners of resources responsible for providing ICAP shall seasonally verify the net dependable capacity of their equipment and report these results to the NYISO in accordance with NYISO procedures and schedules as required in Measurement C-M1.
 (C-R1) - C-M3.
-Generation equipment owners shall annually perform tests for all generators that are voltage support ancillary service providers to verify the reactive power capacity of their generators and report test results to the NYISO, in accordance with NYISO procedures and schedules as required in Measurement C-M1.
-(C-R1) - C-M4.
-The NYISO shall establish and maintain procedures and schedules for reporting of outage and load response data to the NYISO for those ICAP resources, as well as energy-only resources, serving the NYCA.
-(C-R2)
+Generation equipment owners shall annually perform lagging reactive power tests for all generators that are voltage support ancillary service providers.
+Generation equipment owners shall perform leading reactive power tests once every three calendar years for all generators that are voltage support ancillary service providers.
+These tests shall verify the maximum reactive power capacity offered into the voltage support service program.
+Test results shall be reported to the NYISO, in accordance with NYISO procedures and schedules as required in Measurement C-M1. - C-M4.
+The NYISO shall establish, maintain and follow procedures to address Installed Capacity Provider generating unit outage data reporting requirements and methods of processing outage data.
+These procedures shall be designed to provide complete, consistent and accurate data to support NYSRC and NYISO reliability studies.
+This data shall include, but not be limited to, forced, partial and maintenance outage statistics.
+NYISO outage data reporting and processing procedures shall include the following requirements: